monadli/ftl/README.md

 ### Operator Precedence and Associativity

-When multiple operators are involved in an expression, parantheses `(` and `)` can be used to specify precedence.
-Otherwise, each type of operator follow the rules in the corresponding subsections below.
+When multiple operators are involved in an expression, parentheses `(` and `)` can be used to specify precedence.
+Otherwise, each type of operator follows the rules in the corresponding subsections below.

 Overall, user defined unary operator has highest level precedence than binary/n-ary operators.

 #### Unary Operators
-When multiple prefix or postfix operators are applied to the same expression, most inner one has hightest precedence and most outer one has lowest precedence.
+When multiple prefix or postfix operators are applied to the same expression, most inner one has highest precedence and most outer one has lowest precedence.

 When both prefix and postfix operators are present, prefix operator has higher precedence.